Is Biohaven Ltd Undervalued Fo - GuruFocus.com

 Valuation

-Shares of Biohaven Ltd were trading for $14.27 apice on the day of Matthew Buten’s recent buy.
-This gives the stock a market cap of $923.152 Millions.
+Shares of Biohaven Ltd were trading for $16.39 apice on the day of Vlad Coric’s recent buy.
+This gives the stock a market cap of $1051.904 Millions.

 Please note, the numbers and facts quoted are as of the writing of this article and may not factor in the latest trading data or company announcements.